 5. Pay yourself a salary or owner’s draw

-Your business structure determines how you pay yourself.
-For example, if you structure the business as a corporation, you’re an employee of the business and must pay yourself a reasonable salary and withhold FICA taxes.
-However, if the business is a sole proprietorship, partnership, or LLC, you take draws instead of a salary.
+Remember that the business structure you select when you formalize will affect how you pay yourself.
+If you incorporate, you’re considered an employee of the business and must pay yourself a reasonable salary while withholding FICA taxes.
+If you remain a sole proprietorship, partnership, or LLC, you take an owner’s draw instead of a salary.
+Pick a compensation method that works best for you, and stick to it.

 6. Use farm accounting software